RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

 ## 🧪Lab 7.1: Bring your own data from Azure to your agent

-In this lab, you use Azure AI Foundry and Azure AI Search to bring your own data from Azure to enhance the knowledge of a Copilot Studio agent.
+In this lab, you will create a Policy Advisor agent and use Azure AI Foundry and Azure AI Search to bring your own data from Azure to enhance the agent's knowledge and capabilities.

 ### Prerequisites to complete this mission